ogs22/cookbook/glossary/sixty.md

 Six tens.
-It is a highly composite number, ie it has more factors than any smaller number.
+It is a highly composite number, i.e. it has more factors than any smaller number.